microsoft/AcademicContent/Labs/AI and Machine Learning/TensorFlow/TensorFlow.md

 1. Review the settings presented to you, and click **Create** at the bottom of the blade to begin deploying the VM.

 Wait until the deployment is complete.
-It typically takes about 5 minutes.
+It typically takes 5 minutes or less.
 Observe that the resource group you created contains more than just a virtual machine.
 It also contains a virtual disk for the VM, a storage account to hold the virtual disk, a virtual IP address, a network security group (NSG) that defines rules for inbound and outbound connections, and more.
 Placing Azure resources such as these in a resource group has many benefits, including the fact that you can view costs for the resource group as a whole, use role-based access control (RBAC) to restrict access to the resource group's resources, and delete all of the resources in the resource group at once by deleting the resource group itself.

 <a name="Exercise2"></a>